-The University, along with other state agencies and political subdivisions, participates in the State of Oklahoma Risk Management Program which is a public entity risk pool currently operating as a common risk management and insurance program for its members.
+The University, along with other state agencies and political subdivisions, participates in the State of Oklahoma Risk Management Program and the State Insurance Fund ("Pools"), public entity risk pools, currently operating as a common risk management and insurance program for its members.
 The University pays annual premiums to the pools for tort, property, and liability insurance coverage.
-The Oklahoma Risk Management Pool's governing agreement specifies that the pool will be self-sustaining through member premiums and will reinsure through commercial carriers for claims in excess of specified stop-loss amounts.
+The Pool's governing agreement specifies that the Pool will be self-sustaining through member premiums and will reinsure through commercial carriers for claims in excess of specified stop-loss amounts.